You are here

 The ride from West Yellowstone to Mammoth Hot Springs takes you along the Madison River, by the Monument Geyser Basin, past the Norris Geyser Basin, and past Roaring Mountain as well as Obsidian Cliff.
 Along with these wonders, there always is some wildlife out and about to spy.

-Of course, the downside is your ride will turn into a 100-mile roundtrip unless you figure out a shuttle.
+Of course, the downside is your ride will turn into a 100-mile (161-km) roundtrip unless you figure out a shuttle.
 Or, you could add panniers to your bike, take camping gear, overnight in the Mammoth Campground, and reverse your ride the following day.
-If you're thinking the Mammoth Hot Springs Hotel might have a room, it's closed until early May.
+Rooms are available at Mammoth Hot Springs Hotel in late April and cabins are available in May.

 As always, a bicycle trip into Yellowstone this time of year is not to be undertaken lightly.
 The quickly changing weather can be challenging, and snow and ice may still cover sections of road.
 Bears, bison, elk, wolves and other wildlife could be encountered at any time.
 No services are available along these sections of road, and cyclists should expect to encounter and yield to snowplows or other vehicles operated by park employees or construction workers traveling in conjunction with park operations.